 The part of your eye that lets you focus what you see so it is clear.

 A type of cancer that affects your blood cells.

 A band of tissue that holds the ends of bone together.
 You can sprain or tear your ligaments by twisting awkwardly but they can be treated.

 The liver is the largest organ in your body.
-Its job is to produce and keep control of the chemical circulating in your body.
+Its job is to produce and keep control of the chemicals circulating in your body, removing any waste products from the blood.
 In adults, the liver weighs around one kilogram.

 This is a fluid that circulated in the lymphatic system.
 It's full of lymphocytes – white blood cells which fight infection.

 This is part of the immune system.
 Lymphatic vessels drain lymph away from the body and back into the bloodstream.

 This is a type of white blood cell that fights infection.
 There are two types – T cells and B cells.
 B cells protect against second attacks of infectious diseases like measles.